The difference between a hard & soft credit check?

-A soft credit check is when you make an inquiry into your own credit report of if a company looks at your credit report without pulling it.
+A soft credit check is when you make an inquiry into your own credit report or if a company looks at your credit report without pulling it.
 The main difference between a soft and hard credit check is that a soft credit check doesn’t affect your credit score.
 It’s still visible on your credit report, but it doesn’t decrease your credit score.
-It is primarily used for a preapproval without actually applying for a loan.
+It is primarily used for preapproval without actually applying for a loan.
 A few other examples of when a soft inquiry occurs are; when a potential employer looks at your credit, when you check your own credit report, credit card preapproval offers, and applying for preapproval for a loan.

 What to do before an inquiry